Kaustav-Mandal/flightreservation2022/README.md

 # Flight Reservation Application
-Flight Reservation Application using Spring Boot, Java, JSTL, CSS, JS.
+Flight Reservation Application using Spring Boot, Java, JSTL, CSS, JS, MySQL.

 # Project Description
 1. This project is a POC of how to use Spring Boot to build an end to end web application.